 Start With Hosting

 Where should you start when choosing a host?
 Ranking sites can help guide you through the selection process since it’s a crowded market.
 If you’re working with WordPress, Bluehost is specifically associated with WordPress and is a top web host offering inexpensive plans – plus a free domain.
-Another leader is iPage, another WordPress-compatible host.
+Another leader is iPage, another Wordpress-compatible host.
 Though slightly less powerful that Bluehost, iPage comes with advertising credits that can boost your page income, but won’t leave you trailing the pack when it comes to speed.

 On the other end, there are also brands you should explicitly avoid when choosing a host for your site.
 WP Engine, Media Temple, and InMotion Hosting all rank at the back of the pack for performance and will weigh your site down.
 Combine them with a cluttered site or other minor flaws, and you’ll see your entire potential audience jump ship before your page appears on the screen.